varickjh/RecipeAnalysis/README.md

 The scatterplot shows that recipes with higher protein levels often are higher in calories, showing a direct positive relationship.

-5. Scatter Plot of sodium and calories
+<li> Scatter Plot of sodium and calories
 <iframe
   src="assets/sodiumCaloriesScatter.html"
   width="800"